LASIK eye surgery

 Dry eyes.
 LASIK surgery causes a temporary decrease in tear production.
 For the first six months or so after your surgery, your eyes may feel unusually dry as they heal.
 Dry eyes can reduce the quality of your vision.

 Glare, halos and double vision.
-After surgery you may have difficulty seeing at night after surgery, which usually lasts a few days to a few weeks.
-You might notice glare, halos around bright lights or double vision.
+You may have difficulty seeing at night after surgery, which usually lasts a few days to a few weeks.
+You might notice increased light sensitivity, glare, halos around bright lights or double vision.

 Even when a good visual result is measured under standard testing conditions, your vision in dim light (such as at dusk or in fog) may be reduced to a greater degree after the surgery than before the surgery.

 - Overcorrections.
 It's also possible that the laser will remove too much tissue from your eye.
 Overcorrections may be more difficult to fix than undercorrections.

 - Astigmatism.
 Astigmatism can be caused by uneven tissue removal.
 It may require additional surgery, glasses or contact lenses.